 Microbes and probiotics also play important roles in the gut microbiome and therefore, cardiovascular health.
 The microbes that are created in your gut can end up in your bloodstream, thereby affecting your heart.
 And certain microbes can make you more sensitive to risk factors.
 For example, your body can be more at risk of producing high LDL cholesterol levels or an obesity-related molecule called leptin, both of which can negatively affect the heart.
 On the other hand, good microbes can help regulate a healthy heart by aiding production of beneficial molecules.
 Probiotics work in the same way.
 Probiotics can help your gut hold onto beneficial bacteria and also eliminate the harmful bacteria.

-- Heart Aid– Heart Aid helps increase oxygen uptake, which helps with blood flow and healthy cardiovascular function.
+- Heart Aid– Heart Aid helps support oxygen uptake, which helps with blood flow and healthy cardiovascular function.

-- Biome Medic – Biome Medic targets your gut microbiome, eliminating bad bacteria and encouraging good bacteria to flourish.
-Biome medic reduces the inflammatory bio-marker, C-reactive protein (CRP), which in turn helps produce a healthy response to inflammation.
+- Biome Medic – Biome Medic targets your gut microbiome, helping to eliminate bad bacteria and encouraging good bacteria to flourish.
+Biome Medic may help reduce the inflammatory bio-marker, C-reactive protein (CRP), which in turn helps produce a healthy response to inflammation.
 This can help prevent heart-related issues and prevent bad microbes from entering your blood stream.

 - Green Spectrum– Green Spectrum also helps your body’s blood stream by balancing pH and oxygen levels, encouraging healthy flow.